cse-labs/argo-load/labs/inner-loop.md

 > For the workshop, use `MyApp` for the application name

-- PiB includes templates for new applications that encapsulate K8s best practices
+- KiC includes templates for new applications that encapsulate K8s best practices
   - You can use any app name that conforms to a dotnet namespace
     - PascalCase
     - alpha only